 What starts as misuse can quickly spiral into something more serious.
 The journey from abuse to addiction often follows a predictable path involving tolerance, dependence, and compulsive use.
 As the brain’s chemistry adapts to the constant presence of the drug, it begins to change how it functions.

-Over time, a person may develop tolerance, which means they need to take more and more Adderall to feel the same effects.
+Over time, a person may develop tolerance, meaning they need to take more and more Adderall to feel the same effects.
 Soon after, physical dependence can set in.
 This is when the body relies on the drug just to feel normal, and stopping it triggers uncomfortable withdrawal symptoms.
-The longer and more heavily stimulants are used, the more likely the individual will become dependent on them.
+The longer and more heavily stimulants are used, the more likely the individual is to become dependent on them.

 Addiction is the final stage, marked by compulsive drug-seeking behavior despite knowing the harmful consequences.
-Signs of addiction often include neglecting work or family responsibilities, trying to quit but being unable to, and spending a great deal of time and energy on obtaining and using the drug.
+Signs of addiction often include neglecting work or family responsibilities, trying to quit but being unable to, and spending a great deal of time and energy obtaining and using the drug.
+You can read more about what this looks like on our Adderall addiction page.

 Adderall withdrawal symptoms

 When someone dependent on Adderall stops taking it, their body has to readjust.
 This process can bring on a range of withdrawal symptoms that are often the opposite of the drug’s effects.
 While Adderall withdrawal is not usually life-threatening, it can be incredibly difficult and is a major reason why people relapse.
-Understanding the timeline and symptoms of Adderall withdrawal is a key part of the recovery process.
 Common symptoms include:

 - Overwhelming fatigue and lack of energy